top of page

 Dentition

-Optional Test that we do for both breeds
+Optional Test for Dachshunds

 The Dentition Database was established in late 2011 at the specific request of the American Rottweiler Club.
 Full dentition is an element of breed specific health, form and function for a number of breeds.
 The purpose of the database is to certify dogs with all adult teeth fully erupted.
 The database does not certify overall dental health, misaligned teeth, or dentition in accordance with a breed standard.